 Most faculty belong to national and/or international professional organizations, but as members of a comprehensive state university, it is also appropriate and important to participate in local and regional professional societies.

 Nature of Student Body

 Teaching at CSU Stanislaus is exciting, rewarding, and challenging.
 Our student body, one of the most diverse in the nation, reflects the population of the Central Valley of California.
 Students come with a variety of backgrounds, expectations, and levels of preparation.
 Many are first-generation college students.
-The average age of our student population is 26.
+The average age of our student population is 23.
 Sixty-five percent are women.
 Some students have learned English as a second language, and a cluster are international students.
 Because most students work at jobs on and off campus, the average class load of a CSU Stanislaus student is lower than on traditional campuses, and the resulting degree time is slightly longer.
 As a commuter campus, Stanislaus draws most of its students from the surrounding communities.
 The defined service area is a six-county area larger than the state of Vermont.
 In order to serve these outlying areas, CSU Stanislaus has a satellite campus in Stockton, a televised distance-learning site in Stockton and encourages fully online, web-based courses.

 Purpose of this Guide

-This guide is designated to give new faculty an overview of their responsibilities and to provide answers to the questions that new faculty most frequently asks.
+This guide is designed to give new faculty an overview of their responsibilities and to provide answers to the questions that new faculty most frequently asks.
 We hope that you will find this guide a useful reference as you prepare and teach your classes, meet with students, and consider the various facets of your professional life.